majiddarvishan/daric/README.md

 # Daric

-**Daric** is a modern C++ utility library inspired by enterprise frameworks like Boost and Poco.
+**Daric** is a modern C++ utility library.
 It provides **thread-safe logging, thread pool management, and networking modules** out of the box.
 Daric is modular, so you can enable only the features you need.

----

 ## Features